Higher Ground (TV series): Counselors

 Peter has been the headmaster and chief administrator of Mt.
 Horizon High School for the past three years.
 In cooperation with the school's owner and founder, Frank Markasian, he has built Horizon to one of the finest, most progressive and most successful "emotional growth" schools in the Pacific Northwest.
 Prior to meeting Frank, Peter had bottomed-out.
-To keep up with the incredible physical demands of the business after a success at one of the biggest brokerages on Wall Street, he, at 28 years old, turned to cocaine and then to heroin.
+To keep up with the incredible physical demands of the business after a success at one of the biggest brokerages on Wall Street, at 28 years old he turned to cocaine and then to heroin.
 Drugs ultimately led to divorce and when, after his first overdose and a stint at a rehabilitation clinic, he began using drugs again, Peter ended up on the streets.
-Recovering at a Washington hospital after another near-fatal overdose, he met Frank, whose philosophy struck a chord with Peter.
+Recovering at a Washington hospital after another near-fatal overdose, he met Frank, whose counsel and philosophy struck a chord with Peter.
 The two men bonded and Frank invited him to Mount Horizon for recovery.
 Frank became Peter's mentor, best friend and surrogate father.
 Except for an occasional trip back to New York, he has remained at Mount Horizon ever since.